-- → Signposts for Reflection General - 2.5.1 How does your setting provide and promote opportunities for the child to experience the outdoor environment?
-See 6.3 / 6.5 See 7.3 / 7.4 - Think about: (e.g.) - Provision of an outdoor space - Regular access to this space - Maximising opportunities for all children to be in the outdoor space - Challenges and barriers you face in providing access to the outdoors - Strategies to overcome some/all of these challenges - Encouraging the use of the outdoor environment all year round - Variety of outdoor experiences provided - Opportunities for challenge and 'safe risk' - Arrangement of the environment to keep children in view at all times - Variety of surfaces to enhance the experiences of the child in the outdoor environment

-- Opportunities for all children to visit other outdoor environments beyond the immediate setting (e.g., parks, playgrounds, shops, etc.)

-See 16.3 - 2.5.2 How does the range of outdoor equipment match the needs and abilities of the developing child?
+- → Signposts for Reflection General - 2.5.1 How does your home provide and promote opportunities for the child to experience the outdoor environment?
+See 6.3 / 6.5 See 7.3 / 7.4

+- Provision of an outdoor space - Regular access to this space - Maximising opportunities for all children to be in the outdoor space - Challenges and barriers you face in providing access to the outdoors

+- Strategies to overcome some/all of these challenges - Encouraging the use of the outdoor environment all year round - Variety of outdoor experiences provided - Opportunities for challenge and 'safe risk' - Arrangement of the environment to keep children in view at all times - Variety of surfaces to enhance the experiences of the child in the outdoor environment - Opportunities for all children to visit other outdoor environments beyond your home (e.g., parks, playgrounds, shops, etc.) See 16.3 - 2.5.2 How does the range of outdoor equipment match the needs and abilities of the developing child?

 - Communication

 - Interactions See 5.1 / 5.2

 - Collaboration

-- → Birth 18 months
+Birth - 18 months

-- 2.5.3 What range of experiences does the outdoor equipment promote for babies?
+2.5.3 What range of experiences does the outdoor equipment promote?

-- Think about: (e.g.)

 - Sensory stimulation

 - Crawling

 - Climbing

-- → 12 36 months

-- 2.5.4 2.5.3 ₹

-- 2.5.5 Does each child have access to toilet facilities from the outdoor area?

-- 2.5.6 What range of experiences does the outdoor equipment promote?
+- 2.5.5 Does each child have access to toilet facilities from the outdoor area? - 2.5.6 What range of experiences does the outdoor equipment promote?

-- Think about: (e.g.)

 - Creativity and problem-solving

 - Running

 - Climbing

 - Balancing

 - Riding

 - Jumping

 - Pouring

 - Swinging

 - Dramatic play

 - Block building

 - Manipulative play

 - Art activities

 - Crawling

 - Scooting

 - Digging and planting

 - 2.5.7 How do you ensure that the child has sufficient space outdoors to foster curiosity and exploration and to allow the flexibility of individual or group play?
 See 6.6

-- \rightarrow 21/2 6 years

-- 2.5.8 2.5.5-2.5.7 ∇